conveyal/analyst-server/docs/api.md

 documentation](http://dev.opentripplanner.org/javadoc/master/org/opentripplanner/profile/ProfileRequest.html).
 They
 currently do not have defaults, but the values specified in the examples above are reasonable.

-Bicycle and bike-to-transit searches are not currently supported in profile mode, but this is planned in the future.
+Drive- and bike-to-transit searches are not currently supported in profile mode, but this is planned in the future.
 They will be specified by changing the `accessModes` (the modes used access transit stops at the start of the trip) and the `egressModes` (the modes used to leave transit at the end of the trip).

+You will need to send the `Content-Type: application/json` header along with your request.

 ### Response